bicobus/lilith-throne-documentation/_sources/setBonuses.rst.txt

 this section with each slot that can be fitted with an item of this set’s clothing.
 As this set only has 1 item in it, this section does nothing (as an item set can only ever be activated with at least 1 item of clothing/weapon equipped), and is just for demonstrative purposes.
-For a fully functioning example, please refer to ``'res/setBonuses/innoxia/enforcer.xml'``.

-Possible slots are found here: `/src/com/lilithsthrone/game/inventory/InventorySlot.java <https://github.com/Innoxia/liliths-throne-public/blob/master/src/com/lilithsthrone/game/inventory/InventorySlot.java>`_
+Possible slots are found here:
+:ltgithub:`src/com/lilithsthrone/game/inventory/InventorySlot.java`

 .. code:: xml
     :name: blockedSlotsCountingTowardsFullSet